vivganes/the-mard-analysis/_posts/2024-12-19-no-nuance-debate.md

 Did these victim women bear child with their wives?
 Did their wives use the child as a weapon?

-I have SO MANY questions 😁 Sorry I cannot express all of them without getting banned on X.
+I have SO MANY questions 😁 Sorry I cannot express all of them.

 This concludes our fun ride!

 ## What do we do now?